freshy969/dbase/README.md

 ![dbase](https://user-images.githubusercontent.com/39766031/148632406-a8728f39-bd14-4dcf-930b-f74d7e1e1f94.png)

-DBase is an easy-to-use backend for your mobile and web applications, host the files in an Ubuntu server and use the SDKs to perform CRUD operations, create infinite databases, and send Push Notifications to iOS and Android devices
+DBase is an easy-to-use backend for your mobile and web applications, host the files in an Ubuntu server and use the SDKs to perform CRUD operations, create infinite databases, and send Push Notifications to iOS and Android devices.

 # Requirements